X8J/YoloAI-Universal-AimBot/README.md

 # AImware
 This project is intended purely for education purposes.
 Keep in mind it is not intended to bypass any anti-cheats or gain an unfair advantage, no attempt to bypass anticheats was made and some games may detect and ban for the use of this program.

+This is a work in progress, and unoptimized!
+(May even cause a disadvantage in terms of performance issues hindering ability to aim properly... hopefully fixed soon).

 ![alt text](https://github.com/X8J/AImware/blob/main/GUI.png?raw=true)

 # Requirements